zxmmxzzxmmxz/RIVA/README.md

         The smart alarm contains four feature:

            Heart Rate and Sleep Movement Tracking:
-                The Heart Rate and Sleep Movement tracker will detect user's current sleep status.
+                The Heart Rate and Sleep Movement tracker will detect the user's current sleep status.
-                Based on the status, the tracker will trigger the wake up alarm at user's lightest sleeping stage.
+                Based on the status, the tracker will trigger the wake up alarm at the user's lightest sleeping stage.

            Light and Sound Sensor:
-                Light and Sound senser supports user to find his/her the perfect sleep environment.
+                Light and Sound sensor supports user to find his/her the perfect sleep environment.

            Wake Up Quiz:
                 A short quiz after the morning alarm to wake you up and get your mind working.